-There were 4 pupils eligible for pupil premium within this group.
-All of them made at least expected or better than expected progress from their starting points.

-Number of pupils who ended KS1 below expected for writing = 2 2 (1 pupil EHCP below expected but good progress in pre-key stage from starting points) 1 was just below ARE but strong foundations for them to meet ARE at the start of Y7 very low KS1 starting point Number of pupils who ended KS2 at the expected level for writing = 2 50% Both were strong ARE writers with elements of GDS

-Progress from KS1 - KS2 Mathematics

-There were 4 pupils eligible for pupil premium within this group.
-All of them made at least expected or better than expected progress from their starting points.
+There were 4 pupils eligible for pupil pre expected or better than expected progre mium within this group.
+All of them made at least ss from their starting points.
+Number of pupils who ended KS1 below expected for writing = 2 50% (1 pupil EHCP Made progress on pre-key stage standards).1 pupil narrowly missed ARE but will achieve in early Y7.
+Number of pupils who ended KS2 at the expected level for writing = 2 50% Progress from KS1 - KS2 Mathematic atics Progress from KS1 - KS2 Mathema There were 4 pupils eligible for pupil pre expected or better than expected progre mium within this group.
+All of them made at least There were 4 pupils eligible for pupil pre mium within this group.
+All of them made at least

-Number of pupils who ended KS2 below expected for mathematics = 1(1 pupil EHCP below expected but good progress in pre-key stage from starting points) Number of pupils who ended KS2 at the expected level for mathematics = 3 75%